-Boeing’s Iran Deal Puts Trump In Tough Spot
+Boeing’s Iran Deal Puts Trump in Tough Spot

 Yet during the campaign, he appeared sensitive to the fact that the Iran agreement allowed foreign companies, including Airbus, to enter the Iranian market while American companies continued to be shut out.

 “They are now rich, and did you notice they’re buying from everybody but the United States?
-They’re buying planes, they’re buying everything, they’re buying from everybody but the United States,” he told The New York Times in March 2016.
+They’re buying planes, they’re buying everything, they’re buying from everybody but the United States,” he told the New York Times in March 2016.
 The comments were made after Airbus agreed to sell planes to IranAir and before Boeing’s plane deals were announced.

 Speaking at a Boeing plant in South Carolina in February, Trump vowed to protect American jobs but didn’t comment on Boeing’s deal to sell up to 80 aircraft to IranAir.

-“If I was one of those who wanted to kill this deal, I would be very frustrated at this point that Trump has said so much on Iran but he’s kept silent on the Boeing deal,” Parsi, the author of the new book Losing An Enemy – Obama, Iran and the Triumph of Diplomacy, said.
+“If I was one of those who wanted to kill this deal, I would be very frustrated at this point that Trump has said so much on Iran but he’s kept silent on the Boeing deal,” said Parsi, the author of the new book Losing An Enemy: Obama, Iran and the Triumph of Diplomacy.

 The White House declined to comment on the licenses.
 “Boeing will continue to follow the lead of the U.S. government in all our dealings with approved Iranian airlines,” company spokesman Marc Sklar said.